mslonik/Hotstrings/README.md

 2. The input / output devices are connected to computer which contains:

-   i. operating system (set or universe of various applications),

-   ii. applications (set or universe of various applications).
+   i. operating system (set or universe of various applications), ii. applications (set or universe of various applications).

-3. We pay special attention in:
+3. We pay special attention to:

-   i. operating system: *Input Buffer*.

-   ii. applications: *Hotkeys* and Microsoft Word.
+   i. operating system: *Input Buffer*. ii. applications: *Hotstrings* and *Microsoft Word*.

-The operating system exchange information with input device character by character.
+The operating system exchange information with input device, character by character.
 Let's observe, what is going on (1-5 on the picture):

 1. *Input*: user presses a key of keyboard.
 This key is send from input device to *Input Buffer*.
 2. *Hotkeys* applications picks up information about new information in *Input Buffer*.
 It examines current content of the buffer with **hotstring recognizer**.
-3. If **hotstring recognizer** recognizes one of the **triggerstrings** and conditions to trigger are met, the content of *Input Buffer* is altered accordingly (e.g. some characters are deleted, some are inserted).
+3. If **hotstring recognizer** recognizes one of the **triggerstrings** and conditions to trigger are met (determined by **option(s)**), the content of *Input Buffer* is altered accordingly (e.g. some characters are deleted, some are inserted).
-4. Other applications, like Microsoft Word, get information from operating system and see altered input.
+4. Other applications, like *Microsoft Word*, get information from operating system and display / react to altered input accordingly.
-5. Next Microsoft Word do some operations if required and output is send to *Output* (e.g. computer monitor).
+5. Next *Microsoft Word* do some operations if required and output is send to *Output* (e.g. computer monitor).

 ```
                   +---------------------------------------------------------------------------------+